Pratham11423/AI-Movie-Intelligence/README.md

 <br/>

-> ### *"Not just a UI wrapper — a production AI pipeline that transforms raw movie text into structured intelligence."*
+> ### *"Not just a UI wrapper — a production AI pipeline that transforms raw resume text into structured career intelligence."*

 <br/>